qis-unipr/qgm/testGMTree/README.md

 If you want to set up a different network of nodes you can change some parameters in the following files:
 * In the *run.sh* file you can change the number of nodes, and specify for each node its name and the probability that it will suffer a local violation.
   Note: if you change the number of nodes you also need to update the value of the 'n' variable in the main function of the *gmnode.py* file.
-* In the *gmnode.py* file you can change the value of the variable 'd' where d/2 represents the number of qubits used by each node.
+* In the *gmnode.py* file you can change the value of the variable 'd' where d is the number of bits used to represent the state of each node.
 * In the *gmnode.py* file you can change the value of the variable 't' if you want to change the threshold value.
 * In the *gmnode.py* file you can change the value of the variable 'l' if you want to change the number of protocol executions.